dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Mitigations

-To change the set of errors that are considered transient use a custom execution strategy that could be derived from <xref:Microsoft.EntityFrameworkCore.SqlServerRetryingExecutionStrategy> - <xref:core/miscellaneous/connection-resiliency>.
+To change the set of errors that are considered transient, use a custom execution strategy that could be derived from <xref:Microsoft.EntityFrameworkCore.SqlServerRetryingExecutionStrategy> - <xref:core/miscellaneous/connection-resiliency>.

 <a name="cosmos-id"></a>